g2crowd/rspectacles/README.md

 [![Gem Version](https://badge.fury.io/rb/rspectacles.png)](http://badge.fury.io/rb/rspectacles)
 # RSpectacles

 RSpectacles is an in-browser visualizer and profiler for RSpec.
-It uses Server-Sent Events, Redis, and d3.js to render a [partition](http://bl.ocks.org/mbostock/4063423) of your specs in real time, so that you can tell at a glance where the time is spent in your test suite.
+It uses d3.js to render a [partition](http://bl.ocks.org/mbostock/4063423) of your specs based on time to complete, so that you can tell at a glance where the time is spent in your test suite.

 ![Example Partition](viz.png)